PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 17:17:22
+Last updated: 2024-04-02 17:17:57
-Random Quote: It is never too late to be what you might have been. - George Eliot
+Random Quote: Life is so constructed that an event does not, cannot, will not, match the expectation. - Charlotte Brontë